aykutonol/cito/README.md

 sizes) are  defined in include/cito_params.h.

 A motion can be planned by running the main:
-`rosrun cito main`.
+`rosrun cito main`
-This will record the optimal trajectory into the logs folder in the workspace.
+which will record the optimal trajectory into cito_ws/logs/mjLog_model_name, a binary file.

 The planned motion can be played back by:
-`rosrun cito playlog`.
+`rosrun cito playlog`

-Change the model by:
-- modifying include/cito_params.h and
-- modifying config/task.yaml.
+While rendering, the trajectories (i.e., time, joint positions, velocities, accelerations, and actuation forces) are recorded into logs/traj_model_name (i.e., a readable file) so that they can be sent to the robot.

+In order to change the model, include/cito_params.h and config/task.yaml need to be modified.

-Change the task by modifying config/task.yaml.
+The task can be modified through config/task.yaml.

-Change the SCvx parameters by modifying config/scvx.yaml.
+The successive convexification parameters and the variable smooth contact model parameters can be changed in config/scvx.yaml and config/vscm.yaml.

 ## Examples